j-b-ferguson/relational-database-design-and-test/README.md

 * Suppliers to The Happy Phone Company have a unique name and contact phone number.

-* Phones stocked by The Happy Phone Company are described by a product number, retail price and stock quantity.
+* Phones stocked by The Happy Phone Company are described by a product code, retail price and stock quantity.

 * Details of phones need to be kept, including make and model information.